 We are especially grateful to the Minnesota Department of Education for providing a grant through their Fresh Fruit and Vegetable Program to add fresh produce snacks twice a week.

-4. Community support
+4. Community partnerships

 We are fortunate to partner with the Northside Achievement Zone (NAZ) and to have NAZ Family Achievement Coaches in our schools.
 Coaches partner with scholars and parents to support their path to college beginning at birth.
 This year all KIPP students are considered NAZ students, even if they live outside the zone, which will boost our school-home support tremendously.
 Click here to learn more about NAZ.